microsoft/playwright/docs/troubleshooting.md

 ## ReferenceError: URL is not defined

 Playwright requires node 10 or higher.
-Node 8 is not supported, and will cause you to recieve this error.
+Node 8 is not supported, and will cause you to receive this error.

 # Please file an issue